What to Do When Your House is Hot Upstairs and Cold Downstairs

 Change Your Air Filter

 Sometimes the most effective fixes are also the simplest.
 If the air filter in your HVAC system gets clogged, your equipment will have to work harder to push air through the house, and will not only be less efficient but likely less effective as well.
 Swapping out the old filter for a new one could be all you need to bring the temperature on the second floor in line with the first.
-Read our guide on choosing the best air filter for your home.

 Repair and Insulate Your Ductwork